meghna-dash/covfefe-19/docs/index.md

 | :---: |:---:| :---:|
 | [![Arjun Gandhi](https://avatars1.githubusercontent.com/u/33171158?v=3&s=200)](http://www.arjungandhi.com)    | [![Meghna Dash](https://avatars1.githubusercontent.com/u/44626500?v=3&s=200)](http://meghnadash.desigh) | [![Sidharth Potdar](https://avatars1.githubusercontent.com/u/32080078?v=3&s=200)](https://github.com/sidharth-potdar)  |
 | <a href="https://www.arjungandhi.com" target="_blank">`Website`</a> | <a href="https://meghnadash.design" target="_blank">`Website`</a> | <a href="https://github.com/sidharth-potdar" target="_blank">`GitHub`</a> |

 ---

+## Next for Covfefe-19
+The next step would be to get our tool in as many hands as possible and get feedback.
+We want feedback on performance, usefulness, user experiences, everything.
+We specifically think we can improve some of the statistics and information we provide, but we definitely want to get as much data as possible.

+---